 To start your PLA résumé, make a bulleted list of your accomplishments.
 If you had to distill your traditional resume down into your best works, what would those be?
+What would you highlight reel be, if someone made a montage of your professional and public work so far?
 List them here, as long as they’re relevant to the courses you’re challenging.

-Your examples can be from your job, volunteer work, or hobbies.
+Your examples can be from your job, volunteer work, community groups, service organizations, independent study, hobbies, or other sources.
 Be sure, however, that they are significant learning experiences relating to the course outcomes of the courses you’re challenging.
-These will be listed in the “Accomplishments” area of your PLA résumé.
-For example:
+These will be listed in the “Learning Experience, Duty, Achievement, or Activity” area of your PLA résumé.

 - Sold over $10 million in real estate in my first year at Jenkins Real Estate firm.